-Provisions for bicycle traffic should be incorporated in the original roadway-highway- design.
-All_New-roadway-highway-, except where bicycle-use-is-prohibited-by-law-limited-access-highway-, should be designed, and constructed and maintained under the assumption they will be used by bicyclists.
-Roadway conditions should be favorable for bicycling, with smooth pavement, limited changes in elevation along edge lines, and that drainage inlets and utility covers that cannot be moved out of the travel way are flush with grade, well seated, and use bicycle-compatible grates and covers.
-This requires special care in preparing the roadway surface to accommodate 11⁄2 inch tires.
-Attention needs to be given to include safe drainage grates and minimize gaps at railroad crossings, smooth pavements, and provide signals responsive to bicycles.
+Provisions for bicycle traffic should be incorporated in the original roadway highway design.
+All New roadwayshighways, except where bicycle use is prohibited by lawlimited access highways, should be designed, and constructed and maintained under the assumption they will be used by bicyclists.
+Roadway conditions should be favorable for bicycling, with smooth pavement, limited changes in elevation along edge lines, and thatdrainage inlets and utility covers thatwhich cannot be moved out of the travel way areshould be designed flush with grade, well seated, and make use of bicycle-compatible grates and covers.
+This requires special care in preparing the roadway surface to accommodate 11⁄4 inch tires.
+Attention needs to be given to include safe drainage grates and minimize gapsinclude crossing surface material at railroad crossings, smooth pavements, and provide signals responsive to bicycles. [mak22]Railroad-highway grade crossings for bicycle facilities should be perpendicular to the rail.
+This can be accomplished as a separate path, widened shoulder or bicycle lane.
+Attention needs to be given to include crossing surface material at railroad crossings and provide signals responsive to bicycles[R03].
+Consideration should be given to the crossing surface materials and the flangeway depth and width.

-In addition, the desirability of adding facilities, such as bicycle lanes, paved shoulders, wide curb lanes, and shared lanes and shoulder improvements, should be included to the fullest extent feasible.
-The selection of a bicycle facility depends on many factors, including vehicular and bicycle traffic characteristics, adjacent land use and expected growth patterns.
-Specifically, Aall new or reconstructed rural arterial and major collector roadways sections within and one mile beyond of an urbanized area should include be given consideration for the construction of 4 to 5 foot paved shoulders, and all urban arterial and collector sections should be given consideration for either undesignated 4 foot lanes or marked bicyckle lanes.
+In addition, the desirability of adding facilities, such as bicycle lanes, paved shoulders, wide curb lanes, andor shared lanes and shoulder improvements, should be included to the fullest extent feasible.
+The appropriate selection of a bicycle facility depends on many factors, including motor vehicleular (mak34) and bicycle traffic characteristics, adjacent land use and expected growth patterns.
+Specifically, Aall new or reconstructed rural arterial and major collector roadways sections in and within and one mile beyond of an urbanized (mak35) area should include be given consideration for the construction of 4 to 5 foot paved shoulders, and all urban arterial and collector sections should be given consideration for either undesignated 4 foot lanes or marked accommodations for (mak36) bicyckle lanes.
 Beyond one mile of an urban area boundary, paved shoulders may serve as an alternate to bicycle lanes.
-The provision of bicycle facilities is also desirable for resurfacing, restoration & rehabilitation (RRR) projects, any project on a minor collector street, or as needed to build a comprehensive bicycle network for a community.
+The provision offor bicycle facilities is also desirable for resurfacing, restoration & rehabilitation (RRR) projects.-, any project on a minor collector street, or as needed to build a comprehensive bicycle network for a community.

 Rumble strips used in a traffic lane to alert operators to conditions ahead (e.g. stop signs, traffic signals or curves) should provide clear space (free of rumble strips) for bicyclists.
-This clear space may be a paved shoulder or if no paved shoulder is present, a minimum of 1.5 four feet of clear space at the outermost portion of the lane.
+This clear space may be a paved shoulder or if no paved shoulder is present, a minimum of 1.5 feet of clear space at the outermost portion of the lane.